databendlabs/databend/docs/development/contributing.md

 ## Documentation

-All developer documentation is published on the DataFuse developer site.
+All developer documentation is published on the Datafuse developer site.

 ## Pull Requests